Michigan football CB Will Johnson's measured return to play paying off at right time

 Touting tight ends

 Tight ends coach Grant Newsome spoke Wednesday of his room, which he and many staffers on the team have called the best tight ends unit in the country.
-It's a subjective statement, however the Wolverines do have an argument based on their depth and cast of characters, which Newsome enumerated.
+It's a subjective statement, however the Wolverines do have an argument based on their depth and talent, which Newsome enumerated.

 He started with AJ Barner, the Indiana transfer who has emerged as U-M's lead blocker in the unit.
-Barner said this week it's funny that blocking is what he's been known for during his short time in Ann Arbor, considering in Bloomington he was seen just as a passing threat.
+Barner said this week it's funny that blocking is what he has been known for during his short time in Ann Arbor, considering in Bloomington he was seen solely as a passing threat.

 “He's really done a great job of embracing being a complete tight end, when we were recruiting him, when he was in the portal, I told him (blocking) is where I saw his game needed to improve,” Newsome said.
 "He's embraced that and had the awareness to know, ‘Hey, I can be this dominant blocking tight end.’
 And I think he's done a great job embracing the coaching and working his tail off, and I think you guys are starting to see that come to fruition.”

-Barner can also catch it; he had a career day vs. MSU when he had eight catches for 99 yard and a touchdown.
+Barner had a career day vs. MSU when he had eight catches for 99 yards and a touchdown.

-Then, there's Colston Loveland, the most clear cut NFL prospect of the bunch.
-Loveland's main focus since he arrived as a pass-catching threat from Gooding, Idaho has been to develop more as a run blocker; that said, Newsome still saw areas for improvement in the strength of Loveland's game.
+Colston Loveland is the most clear-cut NFL prospect of the bunch.
+His main focus since he arrived as a pass-catching threat from Gooding, Idaho, has been to develop as a run blocker.
+Yet Newsome saw areas for improvement in the strength of Loveland's game.

 "Once you get the ball in your hands, go be that dynamic guy that teams have to fear," Newsome said of his message.
 "The Indiana game was a great example of that.
 Catches a scramble drill and then all of a sudden looks like an NFL-type guy running down the sideline.”

-Don't forget Max Bredeson, younger brother of Ben Bredeson, a four-year starting offensive lineman who was a teammate of Newsome, who now plays for the New York Giants.
-He's used as a tight end and a full back, has earned everything he's gotten and was nominated earlier this week for the Burlsworth Trophy, awarded annually to the nation's most outstanding player who began his career as a walk-on.
+Don't forget Max Bredeson, younger brother of Ben Bredeson, a four-year U-M starting offensive lineman and former teammate of Newsome, who now plays for the New York Giants.
+Max, used as a tight end and fullback, was nominated earlier this week for the Burlsworth Trophy, awarded annually to the nation's most outstanding player who began his career as a walk-on.

 NOT BOTHERED: Michigan football players 'chilling' in the latest storm, waiting for it to pass